facebook/zstd/programs/zstd.1.md

     The minimum _slen_ is 3 and the maximum is 7.

 - `targetLen`=_tlen_, `tlen`=_tlen_:
+    The impact of this field vary depending on selected strategy.

-    Specify the minimum match length that causes a match finder to stop searching for better matches.
+    For ZSTD\_btopt and ZSTD\_btultra, it specifies the minimum match length that causes match finder to stop searching for better matches.

-    A larger minimum match length usually improves compression ratio but decreases compression speed.
+    A larger `targetLen` usually improves compression ratio but decreases compression speed.

-    This option is only used with strategies ZSTD_btopt and ZSTD_btultra.
+    For ZSTD\_fast, it specifies
+    the amount of data skipped between match sampling.
+    Impact is reversed : a larger `targetLen` increases compression speed but decreases compression ratio.

+    For all other strategies, this field has no impact.

-    The minimum _tlen_ is 4 and the maximum is 999.
+    The minimum _tlen_ is 1 and the maximum is 999.

 - `overlapLog`=_ovlog_,  `ovlog`=_ovlog_:
     Determine `overlapSize`, amount of data reloaded from previous job.